XRPLF/xrpl-dev-portal/tx_format.md

 The [*tfPartialPayment* flag](#payment-flags) allows you to make a "partial payment" instead.
 When this flag is enabled for a transaction, the costs of transaction fees and exchanging currencies are deducted from the amount sent instead of from the sender's balance.
 Consequently, the `Amount` field __*is not guaranteed to be the amount received*__.
 In fact, __*there is no minimum guaranteed amount*__ that a partial payment actually delivers.

-Validated partial payment transactions have a `meta.DestinationAmount` field, which indicates the amount of currency actually received by the destination account. *Note:* Early partial payments in historical ledgers do not have this field.
+Validated partial payment transactions have a `meta.DeliveredAmount` field, which indicates the amount of currency actually received by the destination account. *Note:* Early partial payments in historical ledgers do not have this field.

 A partial payment cannot provide the initial XRP to fund an account; this case returns the error code telNO_DST_PARTIAL.
 Direct XRP-to-XRP payments also cannot be partial payments temBAD_SEND_XRP_PARTIAL.